Masai Mara

 Day Three: Lake Nakuru – Lake Naivasha

-The hot springs and a fabulous scenic landscape besides the diverse wildlife are just incredible.
-Walk back to pick your bikes and cycle back to the park entrance and transfer to Fish Eagle Camp for dinner and overnight.
+The hot springs, stunning landscapes and diverse wildlife are truly remarkable.
+Afterwards, you will return to collect your bikes and cycle back to the park entrance.
+Transfer to Fish Eagle Camp for dinner and an overnight stay.

 Day Four: Lake Naivasha – Amboseli

 After a scrumptious breakfast transfer to lake Naivasha for a boat ride.
-The lake is at the highest point of all the lakes within the Rift valley, stands at 1800 meters above sea level and it is a freshwater lake.
-The lake has schools of hippos and abundant bird life most notably the fish eagle.
+Lake Naivasha is situated at the highest elevation among all lakes in the Rift Valley.
+Besides that, the lake reaches an altitude of 1,800 meters above sea level and is classified as a freshwater lake.
+It is home to numerous hippos and a diverse array of bird species, particularly the fish eagle.

-Depart and travel to Amboseli arriving at Kimana Camp in time for a hot delicious lunch.
-On arrival the camp staff will usher you to your respective tents.
-Enjoy your afternoon at leisure or interacting with the locals; later head out for the evening game drive.
+Depart and travel to Amboseli, to arrive at Kimana Camp in time to enjoy a hot and delectable lunch.
+Upon your arrival, the camp staff will guide you to your designated tents.
+You may spend your afternoon at your leisure or engage with the local community; subsequently, you will embark on an evening game drive.

 Day Five: Amboseli

-Amboseli has the highest population of elephants and has been the centre for elephant research for the last thirty years with each individual known by name.
-The game drive will include a visit to the outlook post which gives you the opportunity to have an aerial view of the Amboseli plains.
+Amboseli has the largest population of elephants and has served as a focal point for elephant research for the past three decades.
+Notably, each elephant is identified by name.
+The game drive will also include a stop at the observation point, providing an opportunity to enjoy a panoramic view of the Amboseli plains.

-Return to the campsite for lunch and spend the afternoon at leisure or take a walk around the camp making friends.
-Head out for the evening game drive; large herds of elephants can be encountered.
-Amboseli has a variety of bird life both migratory and terrestrial.
-All meals and overnight at Kimana Camp.
+After returning to the campsite for lunch, you may choose to relax in the afternoon or take a stroll around the camp to socialize.
+In the evening, set out for another game drive, where you may encounter large herds of elephants.
+Amboseli is home to a diverse range of bird species, both migratory and resident.
+All meals and overnight accommodations will be provided at Kimana Camp.

 Day Six: Amboseli – Nairobi